 Since 1975, there has been a threefold increase in demand for hydrogen.
 However, its production poses significant consequences for the environment, as it is almost entirely derived from fossil fuels and around 800 million tons of CO2 equivalent emissions are released annually in hydrogen production.
 The enormity of hydrogen production is such that around 6% of natural gas produced globally goes into producing hydrogen.

-However, hydrogen as a clean fuel produced in fuel cells is more desirable for the generation of electricity and transportation, as it can be derived from several domestic resources, including nuclear power, natural gas, and biomass.
 The latest hydrogen production methods are focused on reducing environmental impact through methods like renewable liquid reforming, fermentation, photobiological water splitting, photoelectrochemical water splitting, and high-temperature water splitting.
 Certain innovations focused on producing sustainable hydrogen, such as renewable hydrogen—Hydrogen-to-X method (producing hydrogen from renewable electricity and blue hydrogen)—have increased R&D in this field.
 Furthermore, hydrogen’s point-of-use emissions are zero and as a fuel & energy storage medium, it is a vital part of the clean energy future.

 Provided below is a research on a few of the organizations under environmental benchmarking, concerning their scope 1 and 2 emissions